Planet Impact Tax

 Higher welfare, environmentally friendly products would have a lower tax; products that are environmentally damaging would have higher tax rates.

-The price adjustment at the point of purchase would nudge consumer behaviour towards more planet-friendly products choices, creating a positive disruption throughout the supply chain globally in a systematic shift towards a circular, sustainable economy.
+The price adjustment at the point of purchase would nudge consumer behaviour towards more planet-friendly products choices, creating a positive disruption throughout the supply chain globally in a systematic shift towards a circular, regenerative economy.

 VAT is already used to nudge behaviour around certain issues - for example the ‘sugar tax’ used by several countries around the world.
 Sweden is an pioneering example where this approach is being explored to nudge consumer behaviour towards the ciruclar economy, by reducing VAT on repair services.
 All that said, UK VAT rates have varied wildly during the history of the tax and the logic behind some of the rates is inconsistent and questionable.
 View the UK’s current VAT rules on gov.uk to explore for yourself.